MrLawbreaker/Node.js-Twitch-Token-Generator/README.md

 This project is a web application designed to easily get Twitch user access tokens.
 It allows users to log in with their Twitch account and provides a foundation for integrating Twitch API features.
 The application supports both HTTP and HTTPS, with HTTPS recommended for production environments.

 ## Features

 - Implementation of Authorization code grant flow
+- Selection of custom scopes for easy copy paste or immediate authentication with selected scopes
-- Allows for predefined scopes for bot and user access tokens.
+- Predefined scopes for bot and user access tokens.
-- Customizable scopes for specific Twitch API needs.
+- Allows for partly disabling of pages so one could only serve the preset Bot/User scopes
 - HTTPS support for secure communication.
 (HTTP for localhost as fallback)
-- Uses generated [state parameter](https://dev.twitch.tv/docs/authentication/getting-tokens-oauth/#authorization-code-grant-flow) to ensure only codes from this application turned into tokens
+- Uses generated [state parameter](https://dev.twitch.tv/docs/authentication/getting-tokens-oauth/#authorization-code-grant-flow) to ensure only codes from this application are turned into tokens

 ## Obtaining a Twitch Client ID and Secret